About this course

 What is it?

-The Award of Personal Effectiveness is a nationally recognised qualification, available at Levels 1, 2 and 3.
+The Award of Personal Effectiveness (AoPE) is a nationally recognised qualification, available at Levels 1, 2 and 3 (in Wales, only Levels 2 and 3 are available).
 It can accredit many of the imaginative and diverse activities undertaken by learners, both inside and outside of school.
 Assessment is based on a portfolio of evidence.
 The AoPE assessment units encourage the development of the skills required for progression to further education, training or employment.